 The practice of arranged marriages began as a way of uniting and maintaining upper caste families.
-Eventually, the system spread to the lower caste where it also was used for the same purpose (See Caste System in India).
-The specifics of arranged marriages vary; depending on if one is Hindu or Muslim.
+Eventually, the system spread to the lower caste where it was used for the same purpose (see Caste System in India).
+The specifics of arranged marriages vary, depending on if one is Hindu or Muslim.
 “Marriage is treated as an alliance between two families rather than a union between two individuals” (Prakasa 15).
-Ninety-five percent of all current Indian marriages are arranged, either through child marriages or family/ friend arrangement.
 The Child Marriage Restraint Act of 1929-1978 states that the legal age for marriage is 18 for females, and 21 for males,with most females being married by 24 and most males being married by their late twenties (McDonald).
 However, many children, age 15 and 16 are married within a cultural context, with these marriages being neither void or voidable under Hindu or Muslim religious law, as long as the marriage is not consummated until the legal age of 18 for females and 21 for males.

 Muslim Arranged Marriages in India